2015 news archive

 Interested investors are already lining up for a new luxury hotel development in Darwin following the opening of Expressions of Interest today.

-Chief Minister Adam Giles said he had asked Minister Styles to attend the Hotel Industry Conference Asia Pacific (HICAP) in Hong Kong to promote the hotel opportunity as it would help attract more tourists and develop Darwin’s reputation as a unique business events destination.
+The Chief Minister said he had asked the Minister for Asian Engagement and Trade to attend the Hotel Industry Conference Asia Pacific (HICAP) in Hong Kong to promote the hotel opportunity as it would help attract more tourists and develop Darwin’s reputation as a unique business events destination.

 New Darwin luxury hotel promoted at key Asian Hotel Conference